 La gente (the people)

 Get a little alcohol in them or put them in a party setting, and Argentinian men can be pretty aggressive and persistent (they are also, for the most part, incredibly attractive).
 My friend, Carolina, and I went to a club one Thursday night.
-I kid you not, three or four separate instances, different guys literally grabbed my face and tried to kiss me.
+I kid you not, three or four separate instances, different guys literally grabbed my face and tried to plant one on me.
 And this, I’ve heard, is normal behavior.
 Granted, most of the people in the club were probably under the age of 25…but still.

 While generally, people are not quite as warm, relaxed and friendly as Brazilians (the bus drivers would never strike up a conversation with me, for instance, as would sometimes happen in Rio…), overall, I have found people to be quite friendly in Buenos Aires.
 All of Carolina’s friends and brother’s friends were very warm and hospitable.
 The same goes for my Airbnb hosts and their friends.
 They could not have been nicer.